 - But crypto assets used for earning interest on crypto cannot be in the cold wallet – because these assets will be lent out to someone else and will be transferred to someone else

-As a summary – the insurance is cumulative over all BitGo clients and applies only for the assets kept in the BitGo cold wallets.
+The insurance is cumulative over all BitGo clients and applies only for the assets kept in the BitGo cold wallets.

 Re-hypothecation of the assets

 Re-hypothecation means that the service provider is using the client’s assets for earning additional revenues.
-BlockFi crypto lending platform states for example that it uses re-hypothecation.
+BlockFi crypto lending platform states, for example, that it uses re-hypothecation.
 For example, BlockFi can use the borrower’s collateral and lend it further.

 Re-hypothecation works fine in a positive scenario.
 The issues will appear when something in the chain fails.
 If BlockFi is lending collateral to the next borrower, which will default – what will happen then?

 Nexo has not made any statements about the use of re-hypothecation.
-However, as the lender interest rates are sometimes higher than the borrower interest rates, then it looks like re-hypothecation is used.
+However, as the lender interest rates are sometimes higher than the borrower interest rates, it looks like re-hypothecation is used.

 Nexo Review – Regulatory Analysis